by Bryan Watkins, LRA Real Estate broker

 Some structures should be appreciated for their enduring age and simple good looks

 Over 25 ft tall, this was part of a dust collector from the furniture manufacturing plant next door.
-Lathes, sanders, drill presses, saws all attacked and massaged raw wooden materials at the same time.
+Lathes, sanders, drill presses and saws all attacked and massaged raw wooden materials at the same time.
 In order to keep the dust inside the building to a minimum, large fans would collect the dust and push it through large duct piping and onto this collector to be loaded into trucks.
 Then it would be hauled off to a final disposition spot.

 Know of a noteworthy, interesting structure on the light rail line?
 Let us know and we can share it.